 San Diego & California

-Mexico is just 30 minutes away, which gives San Diego an international flair.
-You can also find a lot of Mexican input in San Diego County’s architecture, flair and culinary delights.
-Historically, San Diego has a lot to offer: all over the city, you’ll find museums and monuments which show the footsteps of the early pioneers and settlers of the western United States.
+Mexico is just 30 minutes away, giving San Diego an international flair.
+You can find a lot of Mexican influences in San Diego County’s architecture, flair, and culinary delights.
+Historically, San Diego has a lot to offer.
+Throughout the city, you’ll find museums and monuments that show the footsteps of the early pioneers and settlers of the western United States.

 Study Abroad in San Diego – Climate

-The southern location of San Diego and the city’s close proximity to the Pacific ensure a pleasantly mild climate all year round.
-The average daytime temperatures are between 24 and 29 degrees in summer.
-In winter on only a few days the temperature falls to less than 18 degrees.
-With an average of 9 hours of sunshine per day and less than 30 rainy days per year, San Diego has countless outdoor recreational activities – on the beach, in the city, or in the nearby mountains.
+San Diego is located in Southwestern California, and the city’s close proximity to the Pacific ensures a pleasantly mild climate year round.
+The average daytime temperatures are between 24 and 29 degrees in the summer with very few days falling below 18 degrees in the winter.
+With an average of nine hours of sunshine per day and less than 30 rainy days per year, San Diego has countless outdoor recreational activities – on the beach, in the city, or in the nearby mountains.

 Studying between palm trees and surfboards – an incomparable experience.
 Learning with the sun on my face and sand between my toes has made my dreams come true.

 Laurine K. – Semester Abroad – National University in San Diego